Grid ref: TL 944 263 (click for o/s map)

 This is a surviving remnant of ancient wet heathland, granted to Eight Ash Green Parish Council by Act of Parliament in 1965.
 It is managed by the parish council with assistance from the River Colne Countryside Project.

-The woodland in the northern section is being coppiced on a cycle of 12–15 years.
-This keeps the trees healthy and encourages a diversity of wildlife.
-Birds that breed here include whitethroat and nightingale
+Many wild flowers including sneezewort occupy the rough grassland.
+The woodland in the northern section is being coppiced on a cycle of 12–15 years, which keeps the trees healthy and encourages a diversity of wildlife.
+Birds that breed here include whitethroat and nightingale.

 Turn north off the A1124 Colchester–Halstead road in Eight Ash Green, about 800m north of its junction with the A12.
 The heath is about 400m further on.